Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 • local anesthetics

-Acetaminophen and NSAIDs are non-opioid painkillers that you can get over-the-counter (OTC), or without prescription.
+Paracetamol or acetaminophen and NSAIDs are non-opioid painkillers medicine available over-the-counter (OTC) or without a prescription, providing effective pain relief.
 Opioids are prescribed by your doctor.
-Local anesthetics can be prescription or non-prescription depending on the specific medication.
+Local anesthetics can be prescription or non-prescription, depending on the specific medication.

 Paracetamol is used to treat mild and moderate pain, and to reduce fever1.